-In this post, Elizabeth, our Juneau-native guest author, walks you through her 21 favorite things to do in Juneau Alaska!
+Looking for the best things to do in Juneau, Alaska?
+Let Elizabeth, our Juneau-native guest author, walks you through her 21 favorite activities in Juneau!

-Alaska’s capital may look small during your arrival (Juneau is only accessible by plane or boat), but there are so many things to do in Juneau, Alaksa that you’ll wish your trip was longer.
+Alaska’s capital may look small during your arrival (Juneau is only accessible by taking a flight or boat), but there are so many things to do in Juneau, Alaksa that you’ll wish your trip to this magical city was longer.

-As a born and raised local, I can confirm that many who have come for a visit to Juneau have stayed for a lifetime in this wonderful North American destination.
+As a born and raised local, I can confirm that many who have come for a visit to Juneau have stayed for a lifetime.

 Juneau is full of opportunities that will satisfy all types of travelers.
-Whether you’re looking for outdoor activity, culture, food, or an all-round adventure, you’ll find it here, and this list of the 21 best things to do in Juneau will just get you started.
+Whether you’re looking for outdoor activity, culture, food, or an all-round adventure, I’ve got you covered with this list of the 21 best things to do in Juneau.

 [affiliate disclosure: making a purchase through a link on this list of the best things to do in Juneau helps support us with a small commission]